windley/CS462-Event-Edition/project/Lab4.md

 *Exercises:*

 - determine the event attributes for the new events introduced above.
 Also determine what changes will be necessary for the attributes of the **rfq:deliver_ready** and **rfq:bid_available** events.
 - draw an event hierarchy showing how events flow.
+Here's an <a href="http://www.flickr.com/photos/windley/5580410158/sizes/o/">example</a> of an event hierarchy.
+Use ovals for the events and rectangles for the event processors.

 ---